-Before there were humans, the earth was a massive vacant stage filled with pleasures and tragedies and experiences that went unfulfilled with no actors to carry them out.
+Before there were humans, the earth was a massive vacant stage filled with pleasures and tragedies and experiences that went unrealized with no actors to carry them out.
 The gods of the outer atmosphere yearned for a way to fill the void, but they were formless and could not do it themselves.
-And so they created humans in order to experience the world vicariously through them.
+And so they created humans in order to experience the physical world vicariously through them.

 read the next part of the story here